 To stop the issue from progressing any further, remove any fertiliser spikes or replace the entire potting mix if the pellets are mixed in.
 If you’ve been using a water-soluble fertiliser, either replace the potting mix as well or rinse it through properly in the shower.

-Make sure you aren’t fertilising your Satin Pothos during the colder darker months as growth will be dormant and it’ll be quite damaging for your plant.
-When you do fertilise your Satin Pothos make sure you are using less than the recommended amount on the bottle.
+Make sure you aren’t fertilising your plant during the colder darker months as growth will be dormant and it’ll be quite damaging for your plant.
+When you do fertilise your plant make sure you are using less than the recommended amount on the bottle.
 Every houseplant is different, not just the type of plant, but also the size and maturity which means there is no one-fits-all recommended amount so using less is safest.

 So those are the most common reasons why your Satin Pothos has developed yellow leaves.
 It’s quite a long list so it’s important that you go through the reasons and discount them one by one.
 If you have caught the issue early, there’s no reason why you can’t bring your plant back to full health by changing up the environment or your care routine.
 Keep an eye on your plant after making any changes to make sure the issue isn’t getting any worse.

-To find out more about Satin Pothos care, as well as other common issues and propagation advice, check out our Satin Pothos care guide.
+To find out more about how to look after your plant, as well as other common issues and propagation advice, check out our Satin Pothos care guide.